1. Saving Your Life

 unfamiliar area to try to find the correct street to make the next turn.

-lane of the highway.
+outside lane of the highway.
 I shift into the middle lane of the highway so that I can drive more smoothly and

 peacefully without the frequent interference by other cars entering into the highway or other cars slowing down